 DataTable can load data of various formats, such as:

-In addition to the mentioned above, you can define any custom format (read how to do this in article Data Drivers).
+In addition to the mentioned above, you can define any custom format (read how to do this in Data Drivers).

 There are two main ways of loading data in DataTable: